Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Edmonton, the capital city of Alberta and fifth largest in Canada, is an extremely kid-friendly city.

 I was born and raised in Edmonton.
 After living and travelling abroad for almost two decades, I now find myself back in my beloved hometown with two children of my own, Sage and Lavender.
-As a stay-at-home dad, I’m always on the lookout for new kid-friendly attractions, hikes, and places to go, so I will be constantly updating this article with new tips.
+As a stay-at-home dad, I’m always on the lookout for new kid-friendly attractions, museums, hikes, and places to go, so I will be constantly updating this article with new tips.

-Top Kid-Friendly Things to Do in Edmonton
+Top Kid-Friendly Edmonton Attractions

 Sleepover @ Fantasyland Hotel